mandlerm/BookTracker/NOTES.md

 [ ] book record -- require comments when creating NEW record, but not when creating new book

-start with predefined categories how to handle datalist issue on edit
+start with predefined categories
+FIXED ITSELF how to handle datalist issue on edit

 [ ]  create table view on user/show